ermanimer/ermanimer.github.io/notes/golang/order-of-defer.md

 # Order Of defer

 You can defer multiple closures in a Go function.
-They run in last-in-first-out order; the last defer registered runs first.
+They run in last-in-first-out order.
+The last defer registered runs first.

 **Code:**